thedarkwriter/courseware-lms-content/courses/testing_intro.md

 That file is where you can include helper methods and other details you'd like to include in your actual tests.
 The second `require` provides support for interacting with other modules.

 The `.fixtures.yaml` file is in YAML format, which is a very human readable format for structured data. [yaml.org has the complete documentation](https://yaml.org) but the format is fairly intuitive.
 For the context of specifying `.fixtures.yaml` the format is fairly simple.
-If your module depended on the `chocolatey` module and the `stdlib` module, your `.fixtures.yaml` might look like this:
+If your module depends on the `chocolatey` module and the `stdlib` module, your `.fixtures.yaml` might look like this:

 <pre>
 fixtures: